zulip/zulip-gci/tasks/interactive-bots.md

 *feature* bot.`.

 * Create a pull request in the `zulip/zulip` repository, with title `interactive bots: Create *feature* bot.`.
-Link of your pull request to your GCI task in comment section.
+Link to your GCI task in the comment section on GitHub.

 *Completion criteria:* Mentors will check if the new bot fulfills the feature requirements.